 The wedding band is generally placed on the left hand during wedding day, since this hand is "closer to the heart".
 During wedding day you can also stow your e-ring, this is especially a good idea if you are going to be wearing gloves for your wedding or don't want the wedding band to be upstaged.

+In most traditions, after the marriage day the ring is worn on the fourth finger (ring finger) of the hand that it was placed on during the wedding ceremony so choose carefully.
 Make sure to put the e-ring in a safe spot and do not put it back on until the wedding ring is in place.
-Some brides like to move the e-ring back to their left hand after the marriage ceremony to have a "set" and even choose a solitaire of rings for
+Some brides like to move the e-ring back to their left hand after the marriage ceremony to have a "set" and even choose a solitaire of rings for this reason.

 Women should note that many ring sets are considered incomplete if the e-ring and the wedding ring are worn separately.
-If you do wear these as a set, remember to take good care of them.
+If you do wear these as a set, endeavor to take good care of them.

 If you're about to wear gloves, do lots of work that involves or hands or you are gardening you will want to remove the rings from your fingers, especially if you have a set with your wedding band.
 A set can brace with each other and wear down more easily over time.

-If over time your wedding rings no longer fit, you can sometimes get away with moving the engagement ring to another finger.
+Perhaps over time your wedding rings no longer fit, you can sometimes get away with moving the engagement ring to another finger.
 The wedding ring however, traditionally stays on the ring finger and may need other measures such as stringing it to a coordinated chain to wear as a pendent, an upgraded ring or a gemstone or diamond reset.
 In best case scenarios you can get the wedding ring resized.

 Wedding rings are a sign of commitment, style and dedication to all the years of your marriage.
 These years last all the way from the moment you say 'I do' during your wedding ceremony on to all the magical experiences that life will bring after your wedding.